dell/csi-baremetal/docs/proposals/drive-replacement.md

 #### User
 To trigger physical drive replacement user must put the following annotation on the corresponding Drive custom resource:
   - `driveremove.csi-baremetal/replacement: ready` - informs that drive replacement is ready

+*User can trigger drive releasing himself.
+If user annotates driveCR with `health=<SUSPECT/BAD>`, drive health will be overridden with passed value.*
 ### Detailed workflow
 * When drive health changed from `GOOD` to `SUSPECT` or `BAD` CSI will:
   - Set drive operational status to `RELEASING`